 - Communicate, communicate, communicate.
 Talk with the clinicians, their staff and their peers.

 - Celebrate small steps in the process.
-This doesn’t need to be a ticket tape parade; just embrace the times where you get someone else to start seeing your side.
+This doesn’t need to be a ticker tape parade; just embrace the times where you get someone else to start seeing your side.

 - You’re working together as a team, don’t leave your partner adrift in a meeting.
 Clinicians think differently than supply chain people.
 When questions come up about things that aren’t clinical, be ready to jump in.